PiotrJodlowski/PiotrJodlowski/README.md

 - 👀 I’m a Manual Test Engineer with experience with system/acceptance/regresion tests with buds/incidents reporting in automation Systems in offshore industry
 - 🌱 I’m currently getting experience in Manual Testing of webservices/sql/programming with a prospect of automation testing in near future.
 - 💞️ I’m looking to get involved in any interesting project.
-- 📫 How to reach me: send me an email.
+- 📫 How to reach me: send me an email: jodlowski79@gmail.com

 <!---[CV Piotr Jodlowski.pdf](https://github.com/PiotrJodlowski/PiotrJodlowski/files/8388071/CV.Piotr.Jodlowski.pdf)